Table of Contents

 - Not every patient qualifies for an IVF Refund program.
 When it comes to treatments using donor eggs (egg donation), the qualifications for the patients are relatively lax.
 If you’re set on using your own eggs, it becomes much harder to qualify, as the financial risk for the clinic becomes higher

 IVF Refund Program qualification

 Patients considering signing up for an IVF Refund program will need to pass medical tests in order to qualify for treatment.
-Couples where men has low quality sperm, for instance, are disqualified from partaking in such programs.
+Couples where men have low quality sperm, for instance, are disqualified from partaking in such programs.
 Different clinics have their own criteria for judging sperm quality.
 Some use the latest WHO directives, while others have their own standards dictated by their own experience.

 Some clinics also require a karyotype test, which isn’t cheap (average prices: Spain €300, Greece €250, Britain €600).
 It only needs to be performed once during a patient’s lifetime.
-In egg donation treatments, the female doesn’t need to undergo karyotype testing – genetic material from the donor is used.
+In egg donation treatments, the female doesn’t need to undergo karyotype testing – as genetic material from the donor is used.